qlyoung/armory-keyboard/README.md

 * I haven't finished implementing all the keycodes yet.
 Currently unimplemented are:
  * `REP`, to repeat commands
  * `F1` - `F12`

+* Lines may be at most 500 characters.
+Excess characters will be ignored.

 Beyond that, everything else works as expected: